Thomas Manning (sinologist): China and Tibet

 In 1817, as a member of Lord Amherst's British delegation, Manning reached China for the first time.
 But the delegation was not accepted by the Qing China's Jiaqing Emperor and was forced to leave Peking some days later.
 Traveling back to England, he met Napoleon on the island of Saint Helena, where the emperor spent the last six years of his life under British supervision.
-Manning died in 1840 at his home near Dartford (England).
+Manning suffered a stroke in 1838 and moved to Bath where he died in 1840.

 Manning's work

 Manning never published anything regarding his journey, and its occurrence was known to few, until his narrative was printed, through the zeal of Sir Clements Markham, secretary of the Royal Geographical Society, in 1876.

 In his journal he described his meeting with the 7-year-old 9th Dalai Lama: "the nice and fascinating figure caught my whole attention and it was a pleasure to talk to this well educated little prince."
 He also described the occupation of Tibet by the Chinese: "I was struck with the appearance of everything being perfecly Chinese."
 If Manning was impressed by the Potala palace, his admiration stopped there.
 "If the palace had exceeded my expectations," he wrote, "the town as far fell short of them.
 There is nothing striking, nothing pleasing in its appearance.
 The habitations are begrimed with smut and dirt.
 The avenues are full of dogs, some growling and gnawing bits of hide which lie around in profusion, and emit a charnel-house smell; other limping and looking livid; others ulcerated; others starved and dying, and pecked at by the ravens; some dead and preyed upon.
 In short everything seems mean and gloomy, and excites the idea of something unreal."

 Manning was the "friend M." of Charles Lamb, from whom "Elia" professes to have got that translation of a Chinese MS. which furnished the Dissertation upon roast pig.
 A number of letters from Manning to Charles Lamb have survived and are contained in a book edited by G.A.
 Anderson published by Harper & Brother, New York, 1926.